MatthewRalston/kmerdb/academics.md

 ## What are K-mer spectra

-The first step of many bioinformatic algorithms is to generate the counts of all length k subsequences in the dataset.
-This vector may be thought of as the k-mer spectra at that choice of k.
+The first step of many bioinformatic algorithms is to generate the locations (and perhaps counts) of all length k subsequences in the dataset.
+The spectra is just the count vector itself, while the deBrujin graph or suffix-array based index data structure identifies the locations of the k subsequences.

 This k-mer count histogram can be thought of as a kind of genomic or transcriptomic spectrum, a charactristic curve describing the dataet in terms of both the species of interest and the abundance of certain subsequences.
 Those subsequence subspectra and corresponding "abundance" measurements (the k-mer count vector) are in an additive space with the complete spectra of the organism, the transcribed regions only, and the intergenic regions as well.

 Because of this additive nature between genes and genomes, genomes and metagenomes etc., ratios of composition in uncharacterized metagenomes may be estimated when reference sequences are provided through the method of least squares.